durraniu/Umair/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of umair is to provide useful functions to the author i.e., Umair Durrani
+The goal of the package `umair` is to provide useful functions to the author i.e., Umair Durrani

 ## Installation